-Most threaded fasteners are covered by specifications that define required mechanical properties, such as tensile strength, yield strength, proof load, and hardness.
-These specifications are carefully considered in initial selection of fasteners for a given application.
+Most threaded fasteners are covered by specifications that define required mechanical properties, such as tensile strength, yield strength, proof load, and These specifications hardness. carefully considered in initial selection of fasteners for a given application.
 To assure continued satisfactory vehicle performance, replacement fasteners used should be of the correct strength, as well as the correct nominal diameter, thread pitch, length, and finish.